Power Variability: Fixed

 The slim, sleek, and simple construction of the Victory HT also has oversized grips on the barrels to help you properly position it for the best glassing experience.

-Needless to say, this Victory HT is an intuitive, easy-to-use, and comfortable bino to have with you out in the field.
+Needless to say, this Victory HT is an intuitive, easy-to-use, and comfortable binocular to have with you out in the field.

 Just looking at all the available options of the Victory series is enough to have you spinning circles.
 With all the acronyms and abbreviations in the optics world, it's a wonder they haven't run out of letters in the alphabet yet.